 Zurple is a Real Estate lead generation service that I am currently using.
 I am NOT a realtor, I’m a digital marketer, and the pro| con list I am going to share is based on my PERSONAL experience running the platform for a real estate brokerage.
 This post is specifically for real estate professionals looking for detailed information from someone USING the platform.
 Fits Small Business will give you information on pricing, comparable features to other real estate search platforms and important operation notes.
 I’m writing this post after I recommended a client sign up for Zurple and I agreed to run the platform for them.
 After using Zurple, I felt there was a lot of information missing from the FSB blog post and certainly from Zurples own website.

-** 1/1/2020 ZURPLE UPDATE: I haven’t updated this review since the middle of 2017.
+** 1/1/2020 ZURPLE UPDATE: I did an original Zurple review in 2017.
 The last three years have seen Zurple make a couple of minor changes including offering a custom IDX website solution.
 I did a brief search in preparation for this update and quickly discover recent reviews on their own Facebook page https://www.facebook.com/Zurple/ that are mostly negative and reflect in part my own experiences with a dishonest sales force and a disinterested customer service team.
 Zurple did hire on a new director of sales in late 2018 so it’s possible they are aware they have problems and are making attempts to fix them.
 They also reached out to me to initiate conversations to re-review the platform but never followed up beyond opening a dialogue.
 My technical review seems to still be relevant and my company review as well.
 If you have additional questions or comments or you are a Zurple team member wanting to discuss my review please use the “Talk to me!” form at the bottom of this blog post.
 As a final note, I am pasting one of the many complaints from customers to Zurple and I also have to emphasize this was my own experience with them as well three years ago.

 Zurples Versions and the one